ACCESS-NRI/access-hive.org.au/docs/models/model_components/land.md

 ## <div class="center-icons"> [CABLE][cable-wiki] {{ supported }} </div>

-Community Atmosphere Biosphere Land Exchange (CABLE)](cable-web) is a land surface model, used to calculate the fluxes of momentum, energy, water and carbon between the land surface and the atmosphere.
-It also models the main biogeochemical cycles of the land ecosystem.
+[Community Atmosphere Biosphere Land Exchange (CABLE)][cable-web] is a land surface model, used to calculate the fluxes of momentum, energy, water and carbon between the land surface and the atmosphere.
+It also models the main biogeochemical cycles of the land ecosystem when used in conjunction with [the CASA-CNP module][casa-cnp].

 ### How is CABLE used?